-The Museum of Aboriginal Art & Artifacts offers a unique opportunity to experience Aboriginal culture while learning the skills used to create a project of your very own.
+The Museum of Aboriginal Peoples' Art & Artifacts offers a unique opportunity to experience Aboriginal culture while learning the skills used to create a project of your very own.

 Master Teaching Series